 Those of you who have read my Cuba Solo Travel guide will know exactly why this country is listed here.
 I did not find it safe.
 End of.

 What is one of the world’s most popular countries doing down here?
-Although my experience in Sardinia was positive, Italy generally struggles to understand the concept of solo female travel.
-The Italy experience radically improves when in male company.
+My experiences in Northern Italy and Sardinia were positive.
+But Southern Italy struggles to understand the concept of solo female travel.
+The Southern Italy experience radically improves when in male company.
 More thoughts and information can be found in my Solo Travel in Italy post.

 SOLO FEMALE TRAVEL DESTINATIONS: FINAL THOUGHTS